kora-projects/kora-docs/mkdocs/docs/en/documentation/general.md

     Example of configured application can be seen [here](https://github.com/kora-projects/kora-kotlin-template/blob/master/build.gradle.kts)

-## Terminology
+## Terminology { #terminology }

 This section describes the basic terms found throughout the documentation and within the Kora framework:

 - Factory - is factory a method that, creates instances of a component/classes/dependencies.
-- Module - [module](container.md#external-factory) is a pluggable dependency, often external, that provides some factory methods and new functionality to the application.
+- Module - [module](container.md#external-module-factory) is a pluggable dependency, often external, that provides some factory methods and new functionality to the application.
 - Component - [component](container.md#components) is a singleton class that implements some logic and is a dependency in a dependency container.
 - Aspect - is aspect logic that will extend the standard behavior of a method by via annotation before and/or after its execution.

+## First guide

+After reading the general overview, continue with [Creating Your First Kora Application](../guides/getting-started.md).
+It turns the framework basics into a small runnable HTTP service and gives the rest of the documentation a concrete shape.